myousefi2016/QLB/README.md

 - [libGLEW] [libGLEW]
 - [libglut] [libglut]

-All other libraries should be present in the repositories of your distribution. libGLEW can be built directly within this project with `make libGLEW`.
+All those libraries should be present in the repositories of your distribution. `libGLEW` can be built directly within this project with `make libGLEW`.

-To compile the project:
+To compile the project use: `make`
-`cd QLB`
-`make`

 ### Max OS X